-Except for the County Highway Department, Ford County Public Health Department and the Sheriff's Department, the normal working hours of all full-time employees of Ford County shall be 8:30 a.m. and continuing through 4:30 p.m., Monday through Friday, including an unpaid half hour meal period each day.
+Except for the Ford County Highway Department, Clerk & Recorder's Office, Public Health Department and the Sheriff's Department, the normal working hours of all full-time employees of Ford County shall be 8:30 a.m. and continuing through 4:30 p.m., Monday through Friday, including an unpaid half hour meal period each day.
 Employees are granted two paid 15-minute breaks, (one in the morning and one in the afternoon.)
-The breaks are permitted with the provision that the offices be staffed at all times.
+The breaks are permitted with the provision that the offices be always staffed.
 Break time is not to be added to the lunch period or used for late morning arrival or early afternoon departure.